tummap/tableau-dependency-checks/README.md

 Usage of this tool:

 ReadTWBFiles.py -dd "C:\Users\"

+Options:
-  -dd = download directory where you downloaded all twb(tableau workbook) files reside
+dd = download directory where you downloaded all twb(tableau workbook) files reside